At which campus can I study this program?

 You Might Like this Program If...

-- You are interested in science and looking for somewhere to apply it
+- You are interested in using science to solve practical problems

-- You want a major that involves doing as well thinking
+- You want a major that involves doing as well as thinking

-- You’re looking for a major with real career prospects
+- You’re looking for a major with excellent career prospects

 MORE INFORMATION ABOUT WHY STUDENTS CHOOSE TO STUDY FOOD SCIENCE